kenwalger/mdbw18/workshop/quest7.md

 ```

-We also need some middleware to parse our responses.
+We can use some middleware to parse our responses.
 We can do that in `app.js` after we install it with `npm`

 ```
-npm install body-parser
+npm install --save body-parser
 ```

 #### App.js